Emilia Clarke's bizarre impact on baby names

 "Yeah, that happens a fair amount," she admits.
 "I get that in airports quite a lot, I think it's because people are landing at different time zones, so like drinking can happen at any point of the day.

-"I get a lot of yeah [mock drawls] 'Khalessi', and kind of chanting, and sort of lots of heckles namely, and it's quite funny, because it's like when you're in a playground and you turn around and say 'Hi guys' and they're like 'Um nothing'."
+"I get a lot of yeah [mock drawls] 'Khaleesi', and kind of chanting, and sort of lots of heckles namely, and it's quite funny, because it's like when you're in a playground and you turn around and say 'Hi guys' and they're like 'Um nothing'."

 It's not just Emilia being called that in public.
 According to the Office of National Statistics, last year in England and Wales 69 children were given the name Khaleesi (that's more than ended up being called Helen).